 When I started Texico, I approached Dan with some of the songs and we just clicked.
 He had a real feel for what I was trying to accomplish and became the real foundation for the first CD.
 His extraordinary talent got him hired by LeAnn Rimes and The Back Street Boys.

 He currently tours with Peter Frampton and Olivia Newton John, and played on LeAnn's last two award winning, multi-platinum albums.
-His chops on Why Should I are awesome.
+His chops on songs like Nobody There To Love Me and Why Should I are awesome.

 guitars / vocals

 When I finished Texico, I started looking for a guitar player who could share the parts I created on the CD and take them to the next level in a live setting.
 I found the right person in Jamey, a virtouso player.

 He played on the Raise the Roof CD... his classical solo on Vaya con Dios is one of my favorites.
 Jamey lives in Nashville now and produces and records artists in his home studio, but I bet we reconnect before this is all said and done.